envkey/envkey-source/README.md

 ### Examples

-Assume you have `GITHUB_TOKEN` set to `cf4b78a2b8356059f340a7df735d0f63` for the `development` environment in EnvKey.
+Assume you have `GITHUB_TOKEN` set to `cf4b78a2b8356059f340a7df735d0f63` for the `development` environment in the EnvKey App.
 You generate a local development `ENVKEY`.

 In your project's `.env` file (ignored from source control):